Talislanta: 2001 4th edition (Shooting Iron and Morrigan Press)

-d20 edition
+2005 d20 edition (no edition number)

 In 2005, Morrigan Press released Talislanta d20 Edition, a new version adapted to the d20 System.

-5th edition (Morrigan Press)
+2006-2007 5th edition (Morrigan Press)

 In 2006, Morrigan Press announced the upcoming release of a fifth edition that revised the magic system slightly and provided a variant character generation system.
 Over the next year, four books were released: